Query the audit log

 Client IP Address

-Filters the audit log by the client IP address used to connect to the ApsaraDB for MongoDB instance.
-Examples:
+Filters the audit log by the client IP address used to connect to the instance.
+For example:

 If an ECS instance connects to the ApsaraDB for MongoDB instance over the internet, enter the public IP address of the ECS instance.